40th Infantry Division (United States): Symbols

 The semi-sunburst was suggested as the unit's shoulder sleeve insignia, and represents the division's home of Southern California.
 The demi fleur-de-lis symbolizes service in France during World War I. The outer rim of the sun rays refers to the Philippine Presidential Unit Citation award.
 The red arrowhead alludes to firepower of the division and represents their assault landing at Luzon in World War II.
 The Torri gate, a symbol of the Far East, refers to the award of the Republic of Korea Presidential Unit Citation.

 The unofficial nickname came from the Korean War era when the unit was training in Japan.
 It was a combined result of disparaging remarks made by Army regulars about the National Guard division and the appearance of the unit shoulder sleeve insignia.
 The California Guardsmen took to their new nickname with a soldier's sense of humor, and turned it into a rallying symbol.

+Heritage

+During the Korean War, members of the 40th Infantry Division raised funds for and built the School at Gapyeong County in 1952.

+Originally named the Kenneth Kaiser Middle School (in honor of Kenneth Kaiser, Jr., a Los Angeles sergeant who was the division’s first soldier killed in action in the Korean War), the school’s name was changed to Gapyeong Middle School and Gapyeong High School in 1972.

+The 40th Infantry Division also built Kwanin Middle School and Kwanin High School at Kwanin Township, Pocheon in 1955.

+In addition to the schools, the 40th Infantry Division built hospitals and other public facilities at Kwanin Township in an area called "Sunburst Village."